madhurashinde/Practice-Codes/README.md

 Twelve programmes are added and they are mentioned as follows:

+1.Find a matrix which is addition of two other matrix

-1.Calculator-Add, Subtract, Multiply, Divide
+2.Calculator-Add, Subtract, Multiply, Divide

-2.Find the factorial of a number
+3.Find the factorial of a number

-3.Generate a fibonacci series
+4.Generate a fibonacci series

-4.Find the GCD of two numbers
+5.Find the GCD of two numbers

-5.Identify if a number is an armstrong
+6.Identify if a number is an armstrong

-6.Identify if a character is a vowel or a consonant
+7.Identify if a character is a vowel or a consonant

-7.Find the largest number between three numbers
+8.Find the largest number between three numbers

-8.Generate different patterns:
+9.Generate different patterns:

 Four programmes of different patterns of * are added

-9.Find power of any number
+10.Find power of any number